about us

 Nawalakw and related businesses will employ over 100 people from local villages and the surrounding Kwakwa̱ka̱’wakw territory, while protecting the biodiversity of this sacred place, and ensuring its legacy lives on in our children and children yet unborn.

-Following initial fundraising and tremendous momentum since the project’s inception in 2019, construction for Phase One of the project is underway.
-We will host our first school groups in early 2021.
-Nawalakw Culture Camp can house up to 24 students, their teachers, and up to 12 support staff, and will focus on year-round cultural programming and language revitalization.
+Following initial fundraising and tremendous momentum since the project’s inception in 2019, construction for Phase One of the project is complete.
+We celebrated the grand opening of our Language & Culture Camp at Hada, hi’ma̱nis ḵ̓aḵ̓ut̓ła̱’at̓si, in July 2022.
+The 2400 sq. ft solar-powered camp has capacity for 24 students, teachers, and support staff for year-round cultural and language revitalization programs.

 Healing Village and Sustainable Destination Development